 For questions regarding the project or the application contact:

-Robbyn Glinsmann (PK-5): (405) 522-3522, Robbyn.Glinsmann@sde.ok.gov
+Robbyn Glinsmann: (405) 522-3522, Robbyn.Glinsmann@sde.ok.gov

-Levi Patrick (6-A2): (405) 522-3525, Levi.Patrick@sde.ok.gov

 Acknowledgement

 I understand that completing this application does not guarantee my selection to participate in this project.
 I further acknowledge that if selected I will abide by any non-disclosure agreement and rules of procedure by which the project would operate.